aliramirez08/PostfixCalculator/README.md

 ## How to Compile and Run

-###  Open terminal and navigate to the project directory:
+### Open terminal and navigate to the project directory

 ```bash
 cd PostfixCalculatorProject